nalivayev/florentine-abbot/docs/en/naming.md

 **Question 5:** Why not use the standard ISO 8601 date/time format (e.g., `2025-01-15T12:00:00`) instead of components separated by dots (`2025.01.15.12.00.00`)?

-**Answer:** This is a very logical question, but replacing it with ISO 8601 within this naming system is undesirable for several fundamental reasons related to archival integrity, ease of processing, and the system's philosophy.
+**Answer:** This is a very logical question, but replacing it with ISO 8601 within these naming rules is undesirable for several fundamental reasons related to archival integrity, ease of processing, and the approach's philosophy.

 1. Philosophy of “components,” not a “single date”.
-   The key idea of the system is not recording a single date-time value, but creating a set of separate, lexicographically sortable components.
+   The key idea of the approach is not recording a single date-time value, but creating a set of separate, lexicographically sortable components.
 The dot (`.`) is an ideal separator for file systems, providing clear visual and machine separation of fields.
 This allows working independently with year, month, day, etc., as separate entities, which is critical for partially specified dates.

 2. Elegant handling of unknown values.
-   The system allows indicating unknown parts of the date with sequences of zeros (`00`).
+   The approach allows indicating unknown parts of the date with sequences of zeros (`00`).
 The format `1950.00.00.00.00.00.C` is intuitive and easily sorted: all photos “circa 1950” will be grouped together.
 ISO 8601 has no standard way to denote “unknown month” or “unknown day.”
 Attempts to do so (e.g., `1950-00-00T00:00:00`) often lead to errors in date parsers and violate the standard, since `00` for month and day is not valid.

 3. Trouble-free sorting in any environment.
    File names formed as `YYYY.MM.DD.HH.NN.SS` are guaranteed to be sorted in correct chronological order in any file manager (Windows Explorer, macOS Finder, ls in Linux) without any special software.
 ISO 8601 also sorts well, but using it in a file name, especially with the `T` character (e.g., `2025-01-15T12:00:00`), can cause inconveniences: